Lexie Alford

-Alexis Rose Alford (born April 10, 1998), also known as Lexie Limitless, is an American adventure traveller who is notable for traveling to 196 countries before reaching the age of twenty-one.
+Alexis Rose Alford (born April 10, 1998), also known as Lexie Limitless, is an American adventure traveler and YouTuber who is notable for traveling to 195 countries before reaching the age of twenty-two.
 Alford was awarded two Guinness World Records; being the "Youngest person to travel to all sovereign countries" and being the "Youngest female to travel to all sovereign countries" at the age of 21 years, 177 days.

 Early life

-Alford was born and raised in Nevada City, California to a middle-class family.
-She decided by the age of twelve that she wanted to explore the world.
+Alford was born and raised in Nevada City, California to a traveling family.
+She decided by the age of two that she wanted to explore the world.
 Her parents were travel agents from whom she learned the skills of booking reservations and planning an itinerary.
-At age 18, she graduated with an associate degree at a community college.
+After graduating high school, she received an associate degree at a community college at the age of 18.
+Her love of travel was inspired by the mole people in the Disney movie Atlantis: The Lost Empire.

 Career

-After earning her degree, Alford had saved up funds by working during her teenage years to self-fund her travels.
-In addition, she supplements her income by blogging, doing freelance photography, and selling prints; according to Alford, she spends an "ungodly amount of time researching the best deals and thoroughly learning how to travel to exotic places on a budget".
+Alford largely self-funded her travels for the first year and half, later earning additional funding working as a travel consultant for her family's travel agency, participating in occasional brand deals, and securing marketing campaigns related to her travels.
+When traveling, she creates income by blogging, doing freelance photography, and selling prints.
+According to Alford, she spends an "ungodly amount of time researching the best travel spots and thoroughly learning how to travel to exotic places".
 While traveling, she describes herself as a minimalist, carrying only the supplies that she needs in a backpack along with her videography equipment.

 YouTube

-She launched her YouTube channel a few months after achieving her world record.
-She called it Lexie Limitless.
-The latter shares her travel adventures, struggles and success as a young female traveler, and the various cultures and ways of life around the world.
-One of her most viewed videos is My Impossible 5 Minute Trip to North Korea, in which she recorded her 5-minute trip to North Korea.
+Alford launched her YouTube travel channel, Lexie Limitless, a few years before achieving her world record.

 Guinness World Records

 Alford was awarded the Guinness World Record for being the "Youngest person to travel to all sovereign countries" and "Youngest female to travel to all sovereign countries" at the age of 21 years 177 days.

-Upcoming book

-As of 2022, Alford is writing a book about her being the youngest person to travel all of 196 sovereign countries of the world.
+On 26 March 2024, she set a world record as the first person to circumnavigate the globe in an electric vehicle, completing a 30,000 km journey in the new all-electric Ford Explorer.
+The expedition, part of her "Charge Around The Globe" initiative with Ford, spanned six continents and 27 countries.